dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

 ### The Problems

-You will need a server or device running 24/7 to run the Plex Media Server.
+You will need a server or single board computer (SBC) running 24/7 to run the Plex Media Server.
 An Nvidia Shield TV or a spare laptop running Windows, Mac, or Linux make for excellent Plex servers.
-It’s possible to run Plex Media Server on a Raspberry Pi as a [Hass.io add-on](https://community.home-assistant.io/t/community-hass-io-add-on-plex-media-server/54383), but due to the restrictions of Hass.io and Docker, you can only store music on the SD card where Home Assistant is stored.
-I’m sure there is a way to connect a USB drive, but I’m not familiar with Docker to do so.
+It’s possible to run Plex Media Server on a Raspberry Pi as a [Hass.io add-on](https://community.home-assistant.io/t/community-hass-io-add-on-plex-media-server/54383), but due to the restrictions of HassOS, you can only store music on the SD card where Home Assistant is stored.

+For the advanced users using Linux and Docker on a Raspberry Pi: access a mounted drive in the Plex add-on by installing the [docker-persist](https://github.com/MatchbookLab/local-persist) container, then use the [Portainer](https://github.com/hassio-addons/addon-portainer) add-on to add the drive as a persistent volume.
+The mount path should look something like `/media/username/usbmedia`.
+Modify the Plex add-on (in Portainer) and include the newly added volume.
+Make sure the drive is automounted on reboot, otherwise the Plex add-on cannot access the contents.

 Playing Plex videos on your phone requires the Plex Pass, but you can cast the video to a TV or another display to bypass the time limit.

 ### Installation and Smart Home Integration

-Music players don’t integrate with SmartThings—that’s expected by now.
-Home Assistant integrates with Plex but requires an authentication token to connect.
-I recommend using the temporary token outlined [here](https://forums.plex.tv/t/how-to-request-a-x-plex-token-token-for-your-app/84551) and see if that works for your needs.
-I don't use the Plex component since my Chromecast speakers can control playback, and Home Assistant integrates easily with Chromecast.
-After getting the token, any device running the Plex app is treated as a media player in Home Assistant.
+Most music players don’t integrate with SmartThings—that should be expected by now.
+As of Home Assistant version 0.100, a new Plex integration is added and authentication is handled via the official Plex account link feature.
+No more fiddling with temporary tokens outlined [here](https://forums.plex.tv/t/how-to-request-a-x-plex-token-token-for-your-app/84551)!

-Voice control is more difficult to get working on Google Assistant, though I think Amazon Alexa has an official integration with Plex.
+Voice control is more difficult to get working on Google Assistant, though I believe Amazon Alexa has an official integration with Plex.
 Getting Assistant to work requires installing a Hass.io add-on called [Phlex](https://github.com/hassio-addons/addon-phlex/blob/v1.0.0/README.md) and [Cast.bundle](https://github.com/d8ahazard/Cast.bundle).
-It would take some time to install and test it, so I couldn't do it at the time of this writing.
+I was unsuccessful at installing this with the Plex Hass.io add-on, but it should work using the official Plex [Docker container](https://hub.docker.com/r/plexinc/pms-docker/).

 <figure class="align-center">
  <a class="image-link" href="assets\images\other\jriver-app.jpg" ><img src="assets\images\other\jriver-app.jpg" alt="" /></a>